germal/OpenCVB/README.md

 For C++, C\#, and VB.Net writing a new experiment requires a new class be added anywhere in the “VB_Classes” project.
-OpenCVB will automatically detect the new class during the build and present it in the user interface.
+OpenCVB will automatically detect the new class and present it in the user interface.
 The code is self-aware in this regard – the UI_Generator project is invoked in a pre-compile step for the VB_Classes project.

 Code “snippets” are provided to accelerate development of new VB.Net, OpenGL, and C++ algorithms.
 To use any snippets, you must first install them in Visual